Dog First Aid Guide: Choking, CPR, Poisoning & Emergency Care

 Conclusion: Confidence Through Preparation

-Dog first aid isn't about becoming a vet — it's about being ready when your dog needs you.
-Preparation can save your companion’s life.
-Refresh your knowledge regularly, practice drills, and trust your instincts.
+Dog first aid isn't about becoming a vet — it's about being ready when your dog needs you most.
+The techniques in this guide can stabilize your dog, buy critical time, and potentially save their life before professional help is available.
+Refresh your knowledge regularly, run occasional family drills, and trust your instincts when something feels wrong.

 • Primary Veterinarian: ________________